Houston

 To deepen our understanding, we reviewed sites from symphonies like New York and Berlin and found shared UX gaps: cluttered layouts, limited interactivity, and static content.
 We also drew inspiration from immersive platforms like TeamLab and Art Club, where personalized mobile features and social sharing made for richer experiences.

-We then conducted six user interviews with individuals aged 22 to 35 who regularly attend live music events.
-Our goal was to understand their expectations around music, culture, and digital interaction.
+Conducted six interviews with individuals aged 22 to 35 who regularly attend live music events to understand their expectations regarding music, culture, and digital interaction.

-These findings pointed us toward a clear opportunity: design a mobile-first app that feels inclusive, interactive, and easy to share, while still preserving the elegance and tradition of the symphony.
+These insights highlighted the need for a mobile-first app that is inclusive, interactive, and easy to share, while preserving the elegance and tradition of the symphony.

 Persona & Problem.